mrfdev/CMI/Resources/FAQ/cmi-toggle-examples.md

     - asConsole! usermeta [playerName] add State 0
 ```

-## FLASHLIGHT example
+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> FLASHLIGHT example

-turn on night vision, and turn it off, using the /flashlight command, append this at the end of customalias.yml and restart
+Turn on night vision, and turn it off, using the /flashlight command, append this at the end of customalias.yml and restart
 ```yaml
   flashlight:
     Cmds: